uditalias/injex/website/docs/basic-example.md

 ## Summary

-We created a simple Node application to show the basic parts of Injex framework.
+We created a simple Node application to show the basic parts of the Injex framework.
 We created a service and some classes with an alias name and injected them into the service using the `@injectAlias()` decorator.

-We then created the bootstrap class and we used the MailService singleton instance that injected into it.
+We then created the bootstrap class, and we used the MailService singleton instance, which we injected into it.

 You can checkout the [examples](/docs/examples) section for more examples and use cases.